Oprah Winfrey Network: Tyler Perry development deal, expansion into scripted programming

 In December 2017, Discovery announced that it would acquire an additional 24.5% stake in OWN that it did not already own, for $70 million, with Harpo remaining as a significant minority shareholder, and Winfrey remaining CEO.
 Winfrey also extended her exclusivity agreement with the network and Discovery through 2025.
-In April 2018, OWN ordered two new series from Will Packer—the drama Ambitions and the dating show Ready to Love.
-In July 2018, Winfrey signed a non-exclusive, multi-platform content deal with Apple Inc.; it is not expected to affect her role at OWN.
+In April 2018, OWN ordered two new series from Will Packer, the drama Ambitions and the dating show Ready to Love.
+In July 2018, Winfrey signed a non-exclusive, multi-platform content deal with Apple Inc.; this did not affect her role at OWN.

 Wired considered OWN to have had a "major stake" in the push towards more diverse portrayals of African Americans in television, while Iyanla Vanzant argued that OWN had been "celebrating the unseen" among African Americans with shows that "give the minds of the viewers a different interpretation than the one that's often put out in the world."

-In October 2018, network president Erik Logan announced that he would step down at the end of the year to pursue a job as head of content for the World Surf League.
-He will be succeeded by Tina Perry, who had worked business and legal affairs for MTV, VH1, and OWN.
+In October 2018, network president Erik Logan announced that he would resign at the end of the year to pursue a job as head of content for the World Surf League.
+He was succeeded by Tina Perry, who had worked business and legal affairs for MTV, VH1, and OWN.

-On June 9 and 10, 2020, OWN broadcast OWN Spotlight: Where Do We Go From Here?—a two-night special hosted by Winfrey that discussed systemic racism and police brutality in U.S. society, in the wake of protests over the police murder of George Floyd.
+On June 9 and 10, 2020, OWN broadcast OWN Spotlight: Where Do We Go From Here?, a two-night special hosted by Winfrey that discussed systemic racism and police brutality in U.S. society following protests over the police murder of George Floyd.
 The special featured appearances by politicians such as Stacey Abrams and Mayor of Atlanta Keisha Lance Bottoms, and other journalists and personalities.
 The special was simulcast by all Discovery networks, and was seen by an average of 7.3 million viewers across both nights.
+Amid the concurrent COVID-19 pandemic, the channel also aired two remotely-produced series for its "Sisterhood Saturday Night" block, Fear Not with Iyanla Vanzant and the celebrity talk show Girlfriends Check In.

 In December 2020, Discovery increased its ownership in OWN from 73% to 95% for $35 million in an all-stock deal, giving Harpo approximately 1.34 million shares in Discovery.

 In April 2022, Discovery Inc. merged with WarnerMedia to form Warner Bros.
 Discovery; the acquisition places OWN under common ownership with Warner Bros.
-Television—which has produced a number of OWN's recent scripted series.
+Television, which has produced a number of OWN's recent scripted series.

-In May 2025, Charter Communications revealed through programming notices for Spectrum TV customers that OWN would be removed from Spectrum's TV Select package on July 14.
-Charter shortly thereafter chose to remove OWN from the Spectrum TV lineup on that day, pointing customers towards HBO Max for watching OWN programs.

 Programming

-As of March 2014, the network's programming primarily consists of marathons, with eight-hour daytime blocks airing multiple episodes of the same series, usually a different show each day.
-The primetime programming varies and is repeated in late night, followed by an overnight movie and a morning block of talk shows including Dr. Phil, Rachael Ray, and The Nate Berkus Show.
-The programming includes a mix of original programs, specials, documentaries, and acquired movies.
-The channel does not air infomercials.
+As of 2025, the network's programming consists primarily of lifestyle programming, including syndicated reruns of talk and court shows (particularly Dr. Phil, Hot Bench, and Judge Mathis), and reruns of library lifestyle programming from other Warner Bros.
+Discovery channels.